-Course Overview
+Overview

-This two-year course prepares students for a future in the creative industries offering a range of practical disciplines within art and design including fashion, photography, graphic design, fine art and 3D crafts.
+This course prepares students for a future in the creative industries offering a range of practical disciplines within art and design including fashion, photography, graphic design, fine art and 3D crafts.

 You will be challenged with a variety of exciting briefs which will encourage you to explore your creativity and develop your confidence in communicating ideas.

-Five GCSEs grades A-C including Art and Design.
-Equivalent qualifications accepted, including a Merit at Level 2 Art and Design.
-Subject to interview and portfolio of work.
+• Equivalent qualifications accepted, including a Merit at Level 2 Art and Design

 A team of specialist staff deliver units as themed assignments throughout the year.
 Practical demonstrations take place, along with discussions, group work, individual work, presentations and exhibitions.

-The work is assessed against a range of criteria which looks at diversity of research, development of ideas, exploration of media and techniques, analysis and evaluation of outcomes, final outcome in both 2D and 3D forms.~
+The work is assessed against a range of criteria which looks at diversity of research, development of ideas, exploration of media and techniques, analysis and evaluation of outcomes, final outcome in both 2D and 3D forms.

 Continual assessment from the team occurs throughout the year, during and after every assignment, with verbal and written feedback provided.